aaditunni/100DaysOfCloud/Journey/054/Readme.md

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/054/day54.3.JPG)

 - Move the text file one directory back.
-I created the text file by right clicking and selecting create a new file option and then moved it using this command :
+I created the text file by right clicking and selecting create a new file option and then moved it using this command.
+We do this so that we don't accidently push the text file with sensitive data to our GitHub repo :
     ```
         mv sensitive.txt ..
     ```